BEAU SCHULTZ, HEAD COACH

 Schultz went on to finish his college career at NCAA Division II Pittsburg State University, where he was named All-MIAA catcher for three years.
 That included a big 2005 season that included First Team All-Conference, First Team All-Region and Honorable Mention All-American.

-Schultz has been married three years to his wife Kelly.
+Schultz has been married four years to his wife Kelly.
 They reside in Independence with their son Bryor (3) and daughter Taylie McKlintic (8).

 Derek Hackney, ASSISTANT COACH

 Derek Hackney is joining the Pirate baseball coaching staff for his first season.
 He graduated from Blue Valley High School in 2010.
 Derek then played baseball at Independence then finished his career at Pitt State.
 He will graduate this December with a degree in wood tech.